Gerald Goines case already shifted Houston police and helped set the wrongfully accused free

-HOUSTON, Texas (KTRK) -- Former Houston Police Department officer Gerald Goines' future hangs in the balance based on what happens next with the jury, but this case has already impacted hundreds of other lives.
+HOUSTON, Texas (KTRK) -- Jurors found former Houston Police Department officer Gerald Goines guilty of murdering a couple under the guise of a narcotics takedown based on a lie.
+Even before the verdict, the case already impacted hundreds of other lives.

 More than five years ago, prosecutors said Goines made up lies to obtain a no-knock warrant to raid a Harding Street home.
 Prosecutors charged him with murder.

-After three weeks of testimony, jurors received the case on Tuesday.
-The case stems from a January 2019 botched raid, which HPD investigated after.
+After three weeks of testimony, jurors received the case on Tuesday and returned guilty verdicts the next day.
+The case stems from a botched raid in January 2019, which HPD investigated after.

 Goines left the department in disgrace, and following his departure, the Harris County district attorney sent 1,400 notices to individuals he investigated dating back to 2008.